 Mitchell was unwilling to continue downstream to determine if this river continued to the Murray and returned to Sydney with only 3/4's of the expedition objective completed.

-The remainder of the Darling River was charted by Sturt in 1844 en route to explore a 'river' that lead of Laidley Ponds to the north-west that was called the Williorara that he thought might actually flow to the fabled inland sea.
+The remainder of the Darling River was charted by Sturt in 1844 en route to explore a 'river' that lead to Laidley Ponds to the northwest that was called the Williorara that he thought might actually flow to the fabled inland sea.
 Unfortunately, it was nothing but a flooded creek.